 3. Make the labs!

 You learn a lot in the labs.
-Try not only to do them, but also think about what it is meant for you to learn at this particular lab.
+Try not only to do them, but also think about what it is meant for you to learn during this particular lab.

 What are your best tips for students who are on their way to start their careers?

-– You can do more than you think.
+– You have more knowledge than you think.
 If you find a job that sounds fun, but you are not sure if you are good enough – just apply!
-I know someone who got a job on Spotify right after his education.
-There are also very many trainee programs to apply for.
-If you don’t know exactly what it is you want to work with, you can test many different roles through such a position.
+I know someone who got a job on Spotify right after his BSc degree.
+There are also many trainee programs to apply for.
+If you don’t know exactly what you want to work with, you can try many different roles through such a position.